kiwi0fruit/open-fonts/README.md

 ```
 See details about other programs in [this repo](https://github.com/wspl/mactype-hack).

 Actually MacType can be tuned.
-Here is my custom part of the config:
+Here is my custom part of the config that tunes Consolas font to look thinner and also makes fonts in Explorer look thicker:
 ```ini
 [Experimental@pycharm64.exe]
 ;PyCharm fix